-Cannabis had initially been introduced to California in the form of hemp by the Spanish, who cultivated it as a fiber crop at the missions.
-Small scale experiments with hemp cultivation continued sporadically into the twentieth century in the Sacramento Valley and later Imperial County.
-There is no reason to suspect that either the Spanish or native peoples knew of its psychoactive or medical properties.
-American-grown cannabis sativa was prior to 1914.
-The first know reference to Mexican "mariguana" [not indexed] appears in the Call in 1897; the LA Times published four more articles about marihuana from 1898 to 1911; followed by a flock more when the Board began its anti-marihuana campaign in 1914.
+Cannabis was initially introduced to California in the form of hemp by the Spanish, who cultivated it as a fiber crop at the missions.3 Small scale experiments with hemp cultivation continued sporadically into the twentieth century in the Sacramento Valley and later Imperial County.4 There is no reason to suspect that either the Spanish or native peoples knew of its psychoactive or medical properties.5 American-grown cannabis sativa was thought to have negligible psychoactivity, newspaper or periodical index prior to 1914.
+The situation has improved with the advent of the searchable on-line newspaper databases of the L.A.
+Times and California Digital Newspaper Collection, though evidence is still sparse.
+Presently, the first known reference to Mexican "mariguana" [not indexed] appears in the Call in 1897; the LA Times published four more articles about marihuana from 1898 to 1911; followed by a flock more when the Board began its antimarihuana campaign in 1914.
 "Marihuana" does not appear in Northern California until the 1920s.
-Andrew Garrett's online library of early marijuana literature, www.reefermadnessmuseum.org, includes valuable references to early newspaper articles which are not indexed elsewhere, notably from the LA Times.
-The following indices were searched for this article: the San Francisco Newspapers Index (Call 1904-13; Examiner 1913-28; Chronicle 1913-28); San Francisco Call index 1894-1904; Sacramento Bee and Union index 1900-37; Los Angeles Times index 1912-27; Marysville Appeal index 1854-1967; San Francisco Bulletin index 1855-72; the Oakland Library Newspaper Index 1870s-1930s; the Stockton Library Newspaper Index 1870s-1920s; and the California Information File of the California State Library, which indexes several 19thcentury periodicals and newspapers.
+Andrew Garrett's online library of early marijuana literature, www.reefermadnessmuseum.org, includes valuable references to early newspaper articles which are not indexed elsewhere, notably The following indices were searched for this article: the San Francisco from the LA Times.
+Newspapers Index (Call 1904-13; Examiner 1913-28; Chronicle 1913-28); San Francisco Call index 1894-1904; Sacramento Bee and Union index 1900-37; Los Angeles Times index 1912-27; Marysville Appeal index 1854-1967; San Francisco Bulletin index 1855-72; the Oakland Library Newspaper Index 1870s-1930s; the Stockton Library Newspaper Index 1870s-1920s; and the California Information File of the California State Library, which indexes several 19th-century periodicals and newspapers.
 The indices of the San Diego Herald and Union, and Fresno Bee turned out to be useless.
 The author also consulted the California newspaper drug index of the San Francisco Chronicle and Examiner for 1910-60 compiled by Pat Morgan for her Ph.D. dissertation, op. cit., and the newspaper clipping collection of Jerry Mandel compiled from research and systematic samplings.
 Also searched were the New York Times Index, the El Paso Library newspaper index, the New Orleans Library newspaper index, and Poole's Index to Periodical Literature, 1802 - 1906.
 Finally, an invaluable reference was Ernest Abel's bibliography, A Comprehensive Guide to the Cannabis Literature (Greenwood Press, Westport, CT, 1979).